Hot Weather Survival Guide for Outdoor EventsJuly 19, 2018

 The summer events season is in full swing, with outdoor festivals, concerts and sporting events taking place across Canada.
 Here in the Great White North, we love taking complete advantage of our relatively short summers.
-Outdoor events are crowded, patios are crammed every weekend…we need to get our dose of sunshine while we can!
+Hot weather means outdoor events are crowded and patios are crammed every weekend…we need to get our dose of sunshine while we can!

 However, the summer sun and heat can also pose a serious risk.
 Parts of the country have already experienced heat waves, and the consequences have been deadly.
 Earlier this month, 54 heat-related deaths were reported in Quebec alone.